Oldwestern1/Game-Prompt-Roulette/README.md

 # Ludoreel

 A little game prompt tool for board/tabletop game design inspiration.
-Spin for a random mix of mechanics, themes, and components to spark a new game idea — lock the parts you like and reroll the rest.
+Spin for a random mix of mechanics, themes, and components to spark a new game idea.

 ## Features